platisd/eely/README.md

 Next, you need to create a `.yaml` file with the configuration for each of your course deliveries.
 In it, you will specify the contents of each delivery, the output directory, the extra content etc.
-You can find an example configuration in [sample-config.yaml](sample-config.yaml).
+You can find an example configuration in [beginning-course.yaml](https://github.com/platisd/eely-sample-repository/blob/master/beginning-course.yaml) that's referring to this [sample repository](https://github.com/platisd/eely-sample-repository).

 An overview of the configuration file options: